Scoopie/word-length/README.md

 word-length
 ===========

-Display words of a certain length from a text file
+Display words of a specified length from a text file